As we were driving to Newport, Rhode Island with Tiny Traveler, aged 4.5. And I wondered what we would do during a weekend stopover there.

 Walk Around The Town

-After lunch and a swim in the pool, we took a walk down Thames Street, window-shopping and admiring the harbor views.
+After lunch and a swim in the pool, we took a walk down Thames Street to window-shop and admire the harbor views.

-We stopped at Kilwin’s candy store, across from Bowen’s Wharf, to watch workers dip caramel apples and bought Oreos and pretzels dipped in chocolate for after dinner.
+We stopped at Kilwin’s candy store, across from Bowen’s Wharf, to watch workers dip caramel apples.
+It’s become a mainstay of cute tourist towns and has a lot of fun candy and fudge.
+We bought chocolate-dipped Oreos and pretzels or after dinner.

 Go To The Beach

-Though I hear it can get busy, Easton’s (“First”) Beach on Memorial Drive wasn’t crowded on a weekday morning.
+Though I hear it can get busy on summer days, expansive Easton’s (“First”) Beach on Memorial Drive wasn’t crowded on a weekday morning.

-We got there early and snagged a coveted metered parking spot ($2/hour for three hours max) so we didn’t have to pay $10 to park in the beach parking lot.
+We got there early and snagged a coveted metered parking spot (for three hours max) so we didn’t have to pay to park in the beach parking lot.

-The showers and changing rooms are fine.
-And there’s a clam and burger shack so you don’t have to leave the beach for lunch.
+In the meantime, the showers and changing rooms are fine.
+And there’s a clam and burger shack, so you don’t have to leave the beach for lunch.

 The Cliff Walk & Cottages

 The Sea Cliff walk starts just before the beach and we walked the first leg of it, stopping for photos at the 40 steps.
-If you’re not going to the beach, parking on Narragansett Avenue will put you closer to the Breakers and other impressive “cottages.”
+If you’re not going to the beach, parking on Narragansett Avenue will put you closer to the end where the Breakers and other impressive “cottages” are.

 Either way, I think that this is something you have to do on a Newport visit.
 It’s free.
 And if you’re with kids who might not do well touring inside the cottages, it at least gives you a good look at them from the outside, which is impressive enough.